Sport and PE

-All children take part in PE lessons each week with the focus being on Games, Gym and Dance with the addition of swimming in the summer term.
+All children take part in 2 hours of PE lessons each week, with the focus being the fundamentals of Sport and PE (agility, balance and coordination).
+In years R-2 we focus purely on the fundamentals, In years 3-4 we use the fundamentals in small-sided modified games, whilst in years 5-6 we play more traditional games.
+Brill School has a wide and varied PE curriculum, the children cover Invasion Games, Striking and Fielding Games, Net and Wall Games, Gym, Athletics, and Dance with the addition of swimming in the summer term.
 Having a heated outdoor swimming pool on site means that all children from Reception up to Year 6 get the chance to swim and improve their skills during the summer term.

-We are members of several inter-school networks which enable us to access a great deal of friendly competition: we are members of the Buckingham School Sports partnership, The Bernwode Liasion group, the Waddesdon family of schools and the Thame Partnership.
-As a result of these links the we participate in many inter school fixtures, competitions, and festivals
+Additionally, we are members of several inter-school networks which enable us to access a great deal of friendly competition: we are members of the Buckingham School Sports Partnership, The Bernwode Liasion group, the Waddesdon family of schools and the Thame Partnership.
+As a result of these links we participate in many inter-school fixtures, competitions, and festivals.

-After school there are also a number of clubs which cater for all the age ranges of children within the school.
-Current clubs can be viewed via the link on the menu bar (via 'About Brill School') or by clicking here
+After school, we offer a number of clubs which cater for all the age ranges of children within the school.
+Current clubs can be viewed via the link on the menu bar (via 'About Brill School') or by clicking here.

 The impact of this decision is that Brill School pupils are able to compete in a wider variety of fixtures competitions and festivals than ever before, links and Pathways into local sports clubs have been strengthened and we now have greater capacity to improve further the quality of PE teaching and sports coaching at our school.